mui/toolpad/docs/data/toolpad/studio/reference/api/create-data-provider.md

 });
 ```

-Data providers expose collections to the Toolpad frontend.
+Data providers expose collections to the Toolpad Studio frontend.
 They are server-side data structures that abstract the loading and manipulation of a backend collection of records of similar shape.
 They can be directly connected to data grids to display the underlying data.

 ## Parameters